-Low-Carb Egg-Crust Vegetarian Breakfast Pizza has pizza toppings on an eggy crust, and this delicious breakfast pizza is quick and easy to make!
+Egg-Crust Vegetarian Breakfast Pizza has pizza toppings on an eggy crust, and this low-carb breakfast pizza is quick and easy to make!
 And there are so many tasty vegetarian toppings you could use.

-This Low-Carb Egg-Crust Vegetarian Breakfast Pizza is a variation of my Low-Carb Egg-Crust Breakfast Pizza that has pepperoni, olives, and tomatoes, and when I posted the first one a few people asked why it was not called a Frittata.
-(If you’re not familiar with Frittatas, they’re a type of Italian omelet that’s cooked partly on the stove and then finished under the broiler.)
+This Low-Carb Egg-Crust Vegetarian Breakfast Pizza is a variation of my Egg-Crust Breakfast Pizza that has pepperoni, olives, and tomatoes, and when I posted the first one a few people asked for a vegetarian option.

 What ingredients do you need for this recipe?